Look Back in Anger (song)

-"Look Back in Anger" is a song written by English artists David Bowie and Brian Eno for the album Lodger (1979).
+"Look Back in Anger" is a song written by the English musicians David Bowie and Brian Eno for the album Lodger (1979).
 It concerns "a tatty 'Angel of Death'", and features a guitar solo by Carlos Alomar.

 RCA Records was unsure if America was ready for the sexual androgyny of "Boys Keep Swinging", the lead-off single from Lodger in most territories, and "Look Back in Anger" was issued instead.
 The B-side was another track from Lodger called "Repetition", a story of domestic violence.
 The single failed to chart.

-Beyond the shared title, the song has nothing to do with the John Osborne play Look Back in Anger.
+Beyond the shared title, the song has nothing to do with the John Osborne play Look Back in Anger (1956).
 Bowie performed the song on his 1983 Serious Moonlight Tour (it is the opening number on the Serious Moonlight film) and reworked it in the mid-1990s as a heavy rock song for the Outside, Earthling, Heathen tours.

 Critical reception

 "Look Back in Anger" has a mixed reputation among Bowie commentators.
 NME critics Roy Carr and Charles Shaar Murray described it as "probably the low point" of the album, while Nicholas Pegg considers it "one of Lodger's dramatic highlights" and Chris O'Leary has called it "one of Bowie's strongest songs of the late Seventies".